 Another report, released by researchers at Duke University, found that “spinal manipulation resulted in almost immediate improvement for those headaches that originate in the neck and had significantly fewer side effects and longer-lasting relief of tension-type headaches than commonly prescribed medications.”

-One other study, conducted in Australia, determined that migraine sufferers who received chiropractic care had fewer attacks and needed to take less medications.
+One other study, conducted in Australia, determined that migraine sufferers who received chiropractic care had fewer attacks and needed to take fewer medications.
 More than 80% of participants blamed stress as a cause of their migraines